 If you have diabetes or are trying to lose weight, breakfast is a meal you cannot skip.
 But what should be on your plate?
 Should it be low-carbs, low-fat, or a meal replacement?
-Studies show that the best diabetic breakfast recipes include large portions of low carb, high fat, and high protein for quick blood sugar stabilization.
+Studies show that the best diabetic breakfast recipes include large portions of low carb, high in fat and protein for quick blood sugar stabilization.

 Because the liver breaks down sugars during the night and the cells tend to be more insulin resistant when the process is taking place, most diabetics experience episodes of high blood glucose in the morning.
-For this reason, a lot of diabetic patients choose to have no food at all for breakfast.
-Understand that breakfast is the most important meal if you have diabetes, and foregoing it could increase the risk of insulin resistance and obesity.
+For this reason, a lot of diabetic patients choose not to eat in the morning.
+Understand that the first meal in the morning is the most important meal if you have diabetes, and foregoing it could increase the risk of insulin resistance and obesity.

-Eating foods at breakfast that have a low glycemic index allows you as a diabetic to prevent a rise in blood sugars and resist high-calorie and fatty foods better later in the day.
-The good this is; you do not need to go on a special diet.
-It is all about including a healthy meal plan in your diet for better control of your blood sugar levels.
+Eating food with a low glycemic index during breakfast allows you, as a diabetic, to prevent a rise in blood sugars and resist high-calorie and fatty food better later in the day.
+The good this is; you do not need to go on a special regimen.
+It is all about including a healthy food in your regimen for better control of those levels.
 So, what is good for a diabetic to eat for breakfast for a possible diabetes reversal?

-What a diabetic eats for breakfast lunch and dinner has a direct effect on cholesterol, blood glucose, weight, and blood pressure.
+What a diabetic eats for each of their meals have a direct effect on cholesterol, glucose levels, weight, and blood pressure.
 The most crucial part of managing diabetes or pre-diabetes is working on your breakfast menu and checking what and how much you eat.
-Follow a meal plan that accommodates your lifestyle while also controlling your blood glucose.
+Follow a meal plan that accommodates your lifestyle while also controlling your glucose.

-If you have diabetes, your doctor may refer you to a dietician for the recommendation of a breakfast, lunch and dinner menu.
-The dietician will also recommend diabetic recipes for breakfast lunch and dinner.
+If you have diabetes, your doctor may refer you to a dietician for the recommendation of menus.
+The dietician will also recommend diabetic recipes for your meals.
 Good breakfast choices for diabetes help diabetics to manage their blood sugar levels better, control heart disease risk factors, and manage weight.
-The best diabetic meal plans include low carb breakfast recipes.
-This is because eating extra calories causes the body to create a spike in blood glucose.
+The best diabetic meal plans include low carb recipes.
+This is because eating extra calories causes the body to create a spike in glucose levels.

-Should you fail to keep your blood sugars in check, hyperglycemia and long term complications such as kidney, nerve and heart damage may occur.
-Keep your blood sugars in a safe range by not skipping breakfast and by focusing on diabetic friendly recipes.
-If you have diabetes type 2, what you eat for breakfast can make it easier to control blood sugars.
+Should you fail to keep them in check, hyperglycemia and long term complications such as kidney, nerve and heart damage may occur.
+Keep them in a safe range by not skipping your early morning meal and by focusing on diabetic friendly recipes.
+If you have type 2 diabetes, what you eat for breakfast can make it easier to manage diabetes.
 With the disease, weight loss makes it easier to keep the sugars in check.
-If then you need to lose a few pounds on the go, then the right diabetic breakfast diet should offer a nutritious way of reaching your goal safely.
+If then you need to lose a few pounds on the go, then the right aliment should offer a nutritious way of reaching your goal safely.

 From medical appointments after a diagnosis of type 2 diabetes to medications and the recommendation of a healthy diet, perhaps one of the questions you need

-Diabetics should aim for a high fiber breakfast loaded with low amounts of added sugars, salt, and carbohydrates.
+Diabetics should aim for fiber-rich meals, loaded with low amounts of added sugars, salt, and carbohydrates.
 Although the number of carbs depends on calorie needs, less than 20 grams is the safest range for a diabetes patient during breakfast.
 The best breakfast ideas for type 2 diabetes include nutrient-dense foods because they keep you full for long preventing you from snacking on unhealthy options

 Grab a ½ cup of plain nonfat yogurt or fat-free milk and blend it with 1.5